gabrielpatricksouza/image_network/README.md

 # Image Network

-Carousel Grid is a Flutter package to display thumbnail grid images with cache and zoom.
+Image Network is a package that allows you to render images on the web using CanvasKit without having problems with CORS

 <p align="start">
   <a href="https://pub.dev/packages/image_network">